linuxontheweb/LOTW/README.md

 are considered to be in a "background" state, i.e., they are no longer in the window stack, and cannot be accessed by the keyboard shortcut.
 In this case, the taskbar *must* be brought back into view in order to regain access to them.

+### Icon cursor

+The manipulation of icons is one of the main reasons why computer users are forced to take their hands off of the keyboard.
+To give power users another option, the LOTW desktop features a cursor that allows for the toggling of selection status, opening, and moving of icons.
+With the **Move selected icons to cursor** shortcut, icons on the desktop can be moved to different desktop locations, and also between the desktop and folders (changing their paths in the LOTW filesystem).

 ### Keyboard shortcuts